Wales is a place like no other

-I love being able to take an hour drive to the Brecon Beacons and in the winter, go walking up Pen-Y-Fan.
+I love being able to take an hour drive to the Bannau Brycheiniog (Brecon Beacons) National Park, and in the winter, go walking up Pen-y-Fan.
 The weather might be relatively mild in Cardiff, but then when you get to Brecon, it’s a winter wonderland, crisp air and snow.
 It’s beautiful.

 Some of my favourite places are in West Wales.
 I love a weekend trip to Gower and Pembrokeshire.
 Each time you return you’re shocked again at the beauty — we have some of the most amazing coastline and it’s all within a two-hour drive from where I live.
 We’re spoiled, really!

 The older I get and the more experiences I have, the more special I think Wales is.

 It’s really difficult to put into words how I feel about Principality Stadium.
 Whenever I walk through those doors, deep emotions come rushing to the surface again.